Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Sampling Spanning Trees in Sublinear Rounds

 Unfortunately, in the \cc{} model, we don't know how to efficiently simulate the previous algorithm once more than $\rho$ distinct vertices are contained in the random walk.
 Note that with high probability a length $\ell$ walk will contain more than $\rho$ distinct vertices.
 Instead, we let $\tau$ be the stopping time of the random walk on $G$ that is the minimum of $\ell$ and the time at the first occurrence of the $\rho$-th distinct vertex.
 Our goal is to sample random walks ending at time $\tau$.
 The minimum of $\ell$ is included in the definition of $\tau$ to handle the low probability event where fewer than $\rho$ distinct vertices are contained in a random walk of length $\ell$.

 We now augment the previous algorithm as follows.
-Consider level $i$, in which we fill in midpoints in chronological order into the partial walk $W_i$, to construct partial walk $W_{i+1}$.
-As we insert a midpoint $w$ between consecutive vertices $w_p$ and $w_q$ in $W_i$, we check if the partial walk contains at least $\rho$ distinct vertices.
-If so, we truncate the partial walk to end at the first occurrence of the $\rho$-th distinct vertex and call this truncated partial walk $W_{i+1}$.
+Consider a level $i$, that starts with a partial walk $W_i$ of target length $\ell_i$.
+In our notation, the target length of a partial walk is given by the index of its final element.
+Recall that $\ell_1$, the target length of $W_1$ (also denoted by $\ell$), is equal to $\Tilde{\Theta}(n^3)$.
+In level $i$, we fill in midpoints in chronological order into the partial walk $W_i$ to construct the partial walk $W_{i+1}$.
+As we insert a midpoint $w$ between consecutive vertices $W[p]$ and $W[q]$ in $W_i$, we check if the partial walk contains at least $\rho$ distinct vertices.
+If so, we truncate the partial walk to end at the first occurrence of the $\rho$-th distinct vertex.
+We call this truncated partial walk $W_{i+1}$, and the index of the first occurrence of the $\rho$-th distinct vertex is the new target length $\ell_{i+1}$.
 It is possible that no truncation occurs in a level and $W_{i+1}$ is obtained from $W_i$ after \textit{all} midpoints are filled in.
+In this case, $\ell_{i+1} = \ell_i$.
 Again, we return $W_{\log_2(\ell) + 1}$.

-\begin{lemma} The sequential truncated random walk algorithm samples a random walk of length $\tau$ beginning at $w_0$. \end{lemma} \begin{proof} By the Markov property of random walks, each truncation will have no impact on the probability of vertices placed before the truncation in future levels.
+\begin{lemma} The sequential truncated random walk algorithm samples a random walk beginning at $W[0]$ and ending at the stopping time $\tau$. \end{lemma} \begin{proof} By the Markov property of random walks, each truncation will have no impact on the probability of vertices placed before the truncation in future levels.
 Thus, without changing the result returned by the algorithm, we could choose to defer all truncations of the walk to the end of the algorithm.
 However, it is easy to see that this is simply generating a walk of length $\ell$ and truncating the walk to end at time $\tau$. \end{proof}